pivotal/TPC-DS/README.md

 3. `root` access on the master node `mdw` for installing dependencies
 4. `ssh` connections between `mdw` and the segment nodes `sdw1..n`

-User other than gpadmin can also execute this script provided `user` should have equivalent access privilege of gpadmin. eg.
+User other than gpadmin can also execute this script provided `ADMIN_USER` should have equivalent access privilege of gpadmin. eg.
 1. Access privilege on gpdata directory and sub-directory on each node
-2. Should have read access to log folder across nodes
+2. Should have read access to `TPC-DS/log` folder across nodes
-3. `user` database is created
+3. `ADMIN_USER` database is created
 4. Proper authentications set up in pg_hba.conf